-By using the shaker grate, it rotates back and

-forth so the ash falls through the holes and into the ashtray.
+By using the shaker grate, it rotates back and forth so the ash falls through the holes and into the ashtray, see fig. 7.
 It is advantageous to leave a layer of ash in the bottom of the combustion chamber on top of the grate as insulation.